kavaniraeleson/Qualifyze/README.md

 ## Schema Tests

 The `schema.yml` file under `raw_data` and `transformed_data` defines tests to ensure data quality in the raw models.
 Tests include checking for uniqueness, null values, and accepted values.
+More details about the test can be found on the test folder of the project.

 ## Transformations